 Transit ridership at UBC has increased considerably.
-Since 1997, ridership has increased 168% to a total of 51,000 weekday transit trips to and from UBC.
-This increase has been the result of the student U-Pass program, significant improvements in transit service levels (including new routes to UBC and extended hours of service), and a reduced supply of commuter parking and higher prices for parking on campus.
+Since 1997, ridership has increased 208% to a total of 58,500 weekday transit trips to and from UBC.
+The transit mode share increased from 18% in 1997 to 47% in Fall 2009, and transit now accounts for more trips to and from UBC than any other mode of travel.

-Table 3.1 provides a summary of the increase in transit trips and the transit mode share from Fall 1997 to Fall 2008.
-Transit now accounts for more trips to and from UBC than any other mode of travel.
-The transit mode share has increased from 18% in 1997 to 44% in Fall 2008.
+This ridership increase has been the result of the student U-Pass program, significant improvements in transit service levels (including new routes to UBC and extended hours of service), and a reduced supply of commuter parking and higher prices for parking on campus.
+Table 3.1 provides a summary of the increase in transit trips and the transit mode share from Fall 1997 to Fall 2009, highlighting the change from 2002 to 2003 when the student U-Pass was introduced.
+Figure 3.1 illustrates the changes in transit ridership from year to year.